gini/gini-health-sdk-android/html/_sources/flow.rst.txt

 Flow
 ====

-GiniBusiness is the main class for interacting with Gini Pay Business SDK.
+``GiniBusiness`` is the main class for interacting with the Gini Health SDK.
 It provides a way to submit a document for reviewing its extracted payment details and let's the user make the payment with one of the payment providers.